MiguelAgueda/AthleteAI/ReadMe.md

 2. Submodules included with the library.

-    Pull and update submodules with `git submodule update --init --recursive
+    Pull and update submodules with:

+        `git submodule update --init --recursive`

 ### Building ###